sighupio/add-on-istio/katalog/dashboards/MAINTENANCE.md

 ## 1. Download the Dashboard

-Open your browser and navigate to:https://grafana.com/orgs/istio/dashboards
+Open your browser and navigate to: [Istio Dashboards on Grafana.com](https://grafana.com/orgs/istio/dashboards)

 Find the dashboard version you need.